Custom HRMS Development Services

 Frequently asked questions

 Off-the-shelf HRMS platforms work well for standard workforce structures with common pay rules and single-country operations.
-Custom development makes sense when: your workforce mix (employees, contractors, agency staff, and part-time workers with different entitlements) doesn't map cleanly to a standard data model; your pay rules include commission structures, shift differentials, or multi-country variations that require expensive customisation of the standard platform; your compliance requirements are jurisdiction-specific enough that standard platforms handle them poorly; or you need deep integration with existing systems (finance, ERP, operations) that the standard platform's integration capabilities can't support.
+Custom development makes sense when: your workforce mix (employees, contractors, agency staff, and part-time workers with different entitlements) doesn't map cleanly to a standard data model; your pay rules include commission structures, shift differentials, or multi-country variations that require expensive customization of the standard platform; your compliance requirements are jurisdiction-specific enough that standard platforms handle them poorly; or you need deep integration with existing systems (finance, ERP, operations) that the standard platform's integration capabilities can't support.

-A custom HRMS covers the core HR operational functions: employee records and organisation structure management, payroll processing (or payroll data preparation for a payroll provider), leave and absence management, time and attendance tracking, performance management, onboarding and offboarding workflows, compliance and reporting, and an employee self-service portal.
-The modules built depend on your requirements, some organisations need all of these, others need a subset built to a higher specification than any off-the-shelf platform provides.
+A custom HRMS covers the core HR operational functions: employee records and organization structure management, payroll processing (or payroll data preparation for a payroll provider), leave and absence management, time and attendance tracking, performance management, onboarding and offboarding workflows, compliance and reporting, and an employee self-service portal.
+The modules built depend on your requirements, some organizations need all of these, others need a subset built to a higher specification than any off-the-shelf platform provides.

 Multi-country payroll is typically the highest-complexity element of an HRMS build.
 We handle it in two ways depending on scale and requirements.
 For smaller multi-country operations, we build payroll calculation logic for each jurisdiction into the HRMS with country-specific tax tables, statutory deductions, and reporting formats.
 For larger operations, we build the HRMS as the system of record for employee data and integrate with a dedicated payroll provider (ADP, Paylocity, Payroll HQ, or local providers) for each country's payroll processing, passing clean data and receiving processed payslips back.
 The approach is determined during scoping.

 Yes.
 HRMS integration with finance systems is a core requirement, not an optional extra.
-Payroll data needs to flow to your general ledger in the correct cost centre structure.
+Payroll data needs to flow to your general ledger in the correct cost center structure.
 Headcount and cost data needs to be available for financial planning.
-We build the integration layer between your HRMS and your finance or ERP system as part of the build, typically a bidirectional integration that sends payroll journals to finance and receives cost centre and budget data back.
+We build the integration layer between your HRMS and your finance or ERP system as part of the build, typically a bidirectional integration that sends payroll journals to finance and receives cost center and budget data back.

 A focused HRMS covering employee records, leave management, and a basic payroll data module for a single-country organization typically runs $55,000 to $100,000.
 Full HRMS platforms with payroll processing, multi-country support, performance management, and ERP integration run $100,000 to $180,000.
 Cost depends on workforce complexity, number of jurisdictions, and integration requirements.
 We scope every project before pricing it.